VazkiisMods/Quark/zeta-todo/README.md

 * one that handles "reading data out of the annotation" (actual annotation or Forge asm weirdness)
 * one that handles logic like "if the module is uncategorized, guess the category from the package name" / "if the module has no name, pick one from the class name"

+## Hints

+Hints pipeline

+* `HintManager.loadHints` is called from uhh, somewhere deep in config code
+* It iterates over all `@Hint` fields and adds them to `module.hints`
+* `ModuleLoader.INSTANCE.addStackInfo` is called from JEI integration, calls `addStackInfo` on all enabled quark modules
+* QuarkModule `addStackInfo` then appends hints from `module.hints` (which is the only usage of this field)

+Some things that might make this easier?

+* Modules could be in charge of loading their own hints.
+This'd let `module.hints` be a private field
+* It could be moved from "module step that only looks at enabled modules" to an event on Zeta's play bus

 ## Module discovery

 entrypoint: ModuleLoader.start